yaapu/HorusMappingWidget/README.md

 **Check the [releases](https://github.com/yaapu/HorusMappingWidget/releases) section for latest versions**

+Supports OpenTX 2.3 and EdgeTX 2.7 or later

 Offline GPS Mapping Widget for Horus and T16 radios.

 It supports Ardupilot, iNAV, Betaflight, Crossfire and whatever FC, firmware or Telemetry Device (like a Frsky or iBus GPS) that can send GPS info to OpenTX